IAM policy elements: Variables and tags - AWS Identity and Access Management

 Federated users are users who are authenticated using a system other than IAM.
 For example, a company might have an application for use in-house that makes calls to AWS.
 It might be impractical to give an IAM identity to every corporate user who uses the application.
 Instead, the company might use a proxy (middle-tier) application that has a single IAM identity, or the company might use a SAML identity provider (IdP).
 The proxy application or SAML IdP authenticates individual users using the corporate network.
 A proxy application can then use its IAM identity to get temporary security credentials for individual users.
 A SAML IdP can in effect exchange identity information for AWS temporary security credentials.
 The temporary credentials can then be used to access AWS resources.

 Similarly, you might create an app for a mobile device in which the app needs to access AWS resources.
-In that case, you might use web identity federation, where the app authenticates the user using a well-known identity provider like Login with Amazon, Amazon Cognito, Facebook, or Google.
+In that case, you might use OIDC federation, where the app authenticates the user using a well-known identity provider like Login with Amazon, Amazon Cognito, Facebook, or Google.
 The app can then use the user's authentication information from these providers to get temporary security credentials for accessing AWS resources.

 Special characters